-Insurance companies are increasingly inventing complex and new sets of rules for the medical procedure which has resulted into loads of denials and underpayment.
+Insurance companies are increasingly inventing complex and new sets of rules for the medical procedure which has resulted in loads of denials and underpayment.
 Doctors and pharmacists are increasingly finding it difficult under the ever-changing federal laws for practice and drugs.
 The recent data will also show the plight of doctors.
 Your Improve your Accounts Receivable department is the epicenter of your practice’s financial health but is it performing the way it should?

 Only 70% of the claims submitted are paid the first time according to the research Center of Medicare and Medicaid (CMS).
 The other 30% denied claims are either lost or ignored or never resubmitted.
 Out of those 30% denied claims 60% claims are never resubmitted.